Best Pho in Hanoi, Vietnam

 When I visited, one of the son’s wives served me.
 She spoke English and told me that Phở Tư Lùn had been operating for 95 years!
 The broth here is heavier on the fish sauce for those who appreciate a saltier broth.

 It includes both green onion and fresh cilantro.
 Their orange chili sauce is also a very bright and delectable homemade concoction.
 One of the best I’ve ever had in Hanoi.
-This restaurant is a great option for getting your pho fix!

 Address: 23C Hai Bà Trưng, Hàng Bài, Hoàn Kiếm, Hà Nội, Vietnam